A lot or a little?

 What parents need to know

-Parents need to know that violence and sex largely drive the plot of this adult-oriented costume drama that's loosely based on the exploits of a real-life "crime family," although sex often plays more of a secondary role.
+Parents need to know that violence and sex largely drive the plot of The Borgias.
+It's an adult-oriented costume drama that's loosely based on the exploits of a real-life "crime family," although sex often plays more of a secondary role.
 Language is comparatively tame, with rare use of words like "damn" and "hell," and social drinking takes place mostly in the background.
 The overall messages are that political power is gained only through corruption and that religion isn't necessarily sacred.

 What's the story?